DPCN-US/www/content/support.md

 omit_header_text: true
 ---

-We appreciate your [financial support](https://www.patreon.com/dpcn) for our [mission](/about/mission).
-Please support us [here](https://www.patreon.com/dpcn).
+Thank you for your [financial support](https://www.patreon.com/dpcn).

-If you are unable to donate money but you have a skill we could use, you can donate your time instead.
+If you are unable to donate money but have a [skill we could use](/about/team/help-wanted), you can volunteer your time instead.
 Please [contact us](/contact).

 ## Membership Levels